You-Gao/Blog/_fun/2024-09-17-civilization-6.md

 If you want to play the game: [https://civilization.2k.com/](https://civilization.2k.com/)

 ---
-[^1]: It was kind of awkward thinking of specifically player mechanics because for Turn-based Games, you are just interacting w/ the main game mechanics.
+[^1]: It was kind of awkward thinking of specifically player mechanics because for Turn-based Games, you are interacting w/ the main game mechanics.
 There isn't a single "*body*" to control, rather a system.
 [^2]: I have not completed 80% of my games.